HPRB January 28 and February 4, 2021

-The Historic Preservation Review Board (HPRB) will meet in virtual meetings on Thursday, July 30 for the July meeting .
-There will be no meeting on July 23.
+The Historic Preservation Review Board (HPRB) virtual meeting for January 2021 will take place on January 28 and February 4.
 Information regarding access and a list of cases that may be considered at this meeting will be posted under the "Get Documents for Upcoming Meeting" link below.

 New HPRB Filings

 We are currently accepting new HPRB filings electronically.
 Applicants should email plans and a completed concept application to [email protected].
-The filing deadline for the July meeting is past.
-The filing deadline for the September 24, October 1 HPRB meeting is Friday, August 28.
-NOTE: There is no HPRB meeting scheduled for August.
+The filing deadline for the January HPRB meeting was Friday, December 18.
+The filing deadline for the February meeting is Friday, January 22.

 We will notify the applicants for cases emailed to us whether HPRB review will be required, and what steps they need to take to provide the required public notice.
 Historic preservation filing fees will be assessed upon receipt of the application but will be collected at a later date prior to the issuance of building permits.

 If submissions are too large to send electronically, please email us at [email protected] and we will make alternative provisions.

 HPRB issues a public notice of potential agenda items at least 15 days before the meeting.
 The notice is posted with the meeting documents at the link above.

 Agenda and Staff Reports